jacullmann/schul-dashboard/README.md

-# Schul Dashboard
+# schul-dashboard

-A web-based school platform where students manage homework, view timetables, and organize in groups.
+A free web-based platform where students can manage homework, view schedules, and organize in groups.

 ---

 ## Core Features

-**Tasks** — Create and track homework, Dalton tasks, and exams with due dates, images, and status indicators.
+**Tasks** — Create and track homework, tasks, and exams with due dates, images, and status indicators.
 Pin important items, archive completed ones, or report inappropriate content.

 **Timetable** — View your class schedule with substitution plans.
-Optionally personalize it by selecting your WPU courses, enrichment, and theater preferences.
+Optionally personalize it by selecting the courses you take.

 **Groups** — Every class or study group gets its own space.
 Join with a group name and password, or create your own.
 Switch between multiple groups seamlessly.

-**Private Todos** — Encrypted personal notes and to-dos that only you can see.
-Drag-and-drop sorting included.
+**Private To-dos** — Encrypted personal notes and to-dos that only you can see.
+Progress tracking and drag-and-drop sorting included.

-**Sorgenbox** — Submit anonymous concerns or feedback.

 **Admin Tools** — Group admins manage substitutions, announcements, and cleanup.
 Superadmins have global access to user management, reports, statistics, and a collaborative shared document.